-Honors students showing off their recently acquired medallions.
+Above: Honors College students wearing their recently acquired medallions at commencement.

 “A journey of a thousand miles begins with a single step” ~Chinese philosopher Lao Tzu